 While we can't tell you everything you might want to know about each of these (for that we recommend Podcasting for Dummies, by our own Evo Terra), we can get you started.
 These instructions are Windows-oriented, but the vast majority, really everything except setting up the mic on your computer, would be the same on a Mac or Linux machine.

-Assuming you already have a computer and reasonably quiet place to record, the least you can spend is about $65.
+Assuming you already have a computer and reasonably quiet place to record, the least you can spend is about $85.
 You could also spend several hundred or even thousands of dollars.
 We'll cover a few solid options from the low end to the mid-range (we'll leave the high end to your own further research), and try to give you enough information to get going recording decent quality audiobooks.
 In order to avoid a deluge of data, we'll suggest only a few options.
-This is not to say that there aren't many equally good alternatives at similar price points, just that if you're looking for more info, that's beyond the scope of this site.
+This is not to say that there aren't many equally good alternatives at similar price points, just that if you're looking for more info, that's beyond the scope of this guide.

 Selecting a Microphone and Recording Hardware